SH4FS0c13ty/TigerXDragon/README.md

  - Windows 10
  - .Net Framework 3.5
  - .Net Framework 4.5
- - Windows Subsystem for Linux with translate-toolkit, python3 and openjdk-11-jdk
+ - Windows Subsystem for Linux with translate-toolkit, python3 and openjdk-8-jdk

 This toolkit contains 5 stages decribed below:
  - Stage 0: Script to install everything that is required by the toolkit (the requirements above).
+[RUN AS ADMIN]
  - Stage 1: Script to extract .dat files with the DatWorker program.
  - Stage 2: Script to extract the .dat files with Gpda.jar and build the strings.
  - Stage 3: Script to generate the seekmap.dat file and repack everything.
  - Stage 4: Script to delete every non-needed file in the toolkit's directory.
+[RUN AS ADMIN]